grampajoe/tincture/docs/ref/class-based-views.rst

         Returns the context variable name that will be used to contain the list of data that this view is manipulating.
-If object_list is a SQLAlchemy Query object, it'll somehow find the name of the model.
+If object_list is a SQLAlchemy Query object, it'll use the lowercased name of the first entity in the query.
+For example, a query for the Person and Dog models will return 'person_list'.

 .. _Django: http://djangoproject.com